 According to Scott Hobbs, who serves as chairman of the New Canaan Housing Authority, the site likely “is not as well utilized as modern layout would, so if we could rejuvenate some of it, it would make sense.”
 “The reality is that it would make more sense to tear it down and rearrange everything and get more units in there,” Hobbs told members of the Board of Finance at their regular meeting Tuesday night, held at Town Hall.
 “And I believe by doing that, we hopefully would possibly get to the second moratorium.”

 He referred to a four-year moratorium from the state’s Affordable Housing Appeals Act, often called by its statute number, 8-30g.
 Under the law, towns such as New Canaan that fall short of a rigorous standard whereby 10 percent of all housing stock qualify as “affordable” under the state’s definition, are subject to a developer loophole.
-Under the loophole, a developer who designates 10 percent of units in a project as “affordable” may get around the decision of a municipal planning commission.
+Under the loophole, a developer who designates a percentage of units in a project as “affordable” may get around the decision of a municipal planning commission.

-There’s a provision (a complicated provision) in the state law that could yield a three-year moratorium of the Affordable Housing Appeals Act.
+There’s a provision (a complicated provision) in the state law that could yield a multi-year moratorium of the Affordable Housing Appeals Act.
 Under the provision, types of housing are assigned a certain number of points based on variables such as how much they cost (in mortgage payments or rent) and who they serve (seniors or families).
 If a town amasses enough “housing unit equivalent” points, it can earn a four-year exemption.

 The first such exemption (and possibly several points toward a second one) is expected to arrive Jan.
 1 or thereabouts, when the CO is expected to be issued for the affordable housing redevelopment at Mill Pond.